vinay4y/framework-auto-prac-vinay-koduri/README.md

 clean verify "-Dcucumber.options=--tags @dev" -Dbrowser=chrome -DrunLocation=local

-This is execute the scripts in chrome in the local/dev environment.
+This will execute the scripts in chrome in the local/dev environment.

 To create an account using scripts, just need to update to unique email in the "Registration.feature" file and in "dataFile.yml"
-Instead of hardcoding data, reading it from dataFile.yml.
+Instead of hardcoding data, I am reading it from dataFile.yml.
 So, that we can create and update data, without touching the scripts.

-By just changing the variable from the command prompt, the scripts can be excuted in various browers both locally and remotly(template in place and code partatailly done)
+By just changing the variable from the command prompt, the scripts can be executed in various browsers both locally and remotly(template in place and code partially done)

 As requested 2 sceanrios had been automated and making sure the below tasks are completed.